Jack Jones (Welsh musician): Music

-Jones is songwriter, guitarist and lead singer in the band Trampolene.
+Jones is songwriter, guitarist and lead singer in the band Trampolene, and although he has performed as a solo artist during this time he officially launched his solo career in June 2024.

 During May 2016, Jones supported Peter Doherty on his UK "Eudaimonia" tour and played guitar for him.
 Venues included Glasgow Barrowland Ballroom and two nights at Hackney Empire in London.
 He also performed at The Libertines secret show at The Boogaloo, London in July 2016.

 In 2016 he performed solo at Latitude Festival, whose website describes him as a "music icon".

 In November 2016, the day after Trampolene headlined at The Water Rats in London, Jones flew to Argentina to become Doherty's lead guitarist in his band the Puta Madres, for a November/December 2016 tour of Argentina, France and UK.
 They played two shows for the reopening of Le Bataclan in Paris, followed by a week's tour across France and then Kentish Town Forum in London and Manchester Albert Hall.
 Jones opened the shows with a solo music and spoken word set, before rejoining the stage as Peter's lead guitarist.
 He was described in a five star review in The Independent as "Swansea's finest" and "sickeningly talented".

 Jones played two solo shows at the end of 2016, Kazoopa Festival, Leeds in November and This Feeling's New Year's Eve night at Nambucca, London.

 He played two solo shows at Russell Brand's charity Trew Era Cafe, toured European and South American festivals across Europe in the summer as Doherty's guitarist and a performed a solo acoustic and spoken word set and a DJ set at Glastonbury festival.

 In November 2017 Jones was interviewed by Janice Long and played acoustic songs live on her BBC Radio Wales show.
 He was also featured on the promotional video for Swansea's bid for City of Culture.

 Jones was featured on "Red Stripe Presents: This Feeling TV" in May 2018.

 To commemorate Trampolene's appearance at BBC Music's Biggest Weekend in Swansea in May 2018, Jones was featured in a "Wonder Wall" mural of Welsh musicians, by street artist Pure Evil.

 His debut solo single, the AA side "Swim Up"/"It's Not My Thing" was released on 7 September 2018 and was played regularly on BBC Radio 1, Radio 6 and Radio X. The single was written with and features Mike Moore, who also plays guitar for Liam Gallagher.
-"It's Not My Thing" contains the riff from the track "DUST" by Lions of Dissent who are credited as the track's composers.